Santō Kyōden: Tobacco shop

 The goods that were sold at Kyōden's tobacco shop include tobacco pipes, smoke pouches, and other smoking related goods.
-However his store also sold other things that aren't smoking related.
+However, his store also sold other things that aren't smoking related.
 He also sold a "cure-all pill" called tokushogan and "reader's pills."
 These "reading pills" became a mainstay of his shop.
 Kyōden also sold paper products.

 Kyōden and the Yoshiwara

-It is believed that Santō Kyōden had first visited the Yoshiwara, or Red-light district sometime between 1776 and 1780.
-Because the Yoshiwara was separated from the rest of Edo by one entrance/exit, the Yoshiwara developed its own customs, language, traditions, and fashion which artists and writers alike used as a backdrop for their works.
-Kyōden was one writer and artist that drew heavily on the Yoshiwara for inspiration within his works.
+It is believed that Santō Kyōden had first visited the Yoshiwara, or Red-light district, sometime between 1776 and 1780.
+Because the Yoshiwara was separated from the rest of Edo by one entrance/exit, the Yoshiwara developed its own customs, language, traditions, and fashion, which artists and writers alike used as a backdrop for their works.
+Kyōden was one writer and artist who drew heavily on the Yoshiwara, for inspiration within his works.
 He would often depict contemporary courtesans in both his illustrations and in his writings.
-He also frequented the Yoshiwara and it was in the red-light district where Kyōden met both of his wives.
-Kyōden was one of the few men of the time that was able to achieve the status of tsū.
-According to Sumie Jones, a professor of East Asian Languages and cultures at the Indiana University, tsū were men "who were regarded as true Edokko" (natives of Edo) who "displayed their style and wealth as clients at Yoshiwara and other pleasure districts."
+He also frequented the Yoshiwara, and it was in the red-light district where Kyōden met both of his wives.
+Kyōden was one of the few men of the time who was able to achieve the status of tsū.
+According to Sumie Jones, a professor of East Asian Languages and cultures at Indiana University, tsū were men "who were regarded as true Edokko" (natives of Edo) who "displayed their style and wealth as clients at Yoshiwara and other pleasure districts."
 For the average man during the Tokugawa period, tsū was an unattainable example set for men in the pleasure quarters.
 Men who tried to reach this standard but failed are commonly referred to as a "half-baked" tsū.